Syrious/UInteraction/README.md

   - ...
 - Copy the 'Highlights'-folder into your content folder
 - Select 'PostProcessVolume' in the world outliner, go to 'Rendering Features' and add the 'PP_Outliner_M.uasset' to 'Post Process Materials'
+- For picking up items you have to specify empty 3 actors (should be attached to the character) as the hand positions

 # Controls